+44 (0)20 7306 email@example.com

 - Resisting an application to the land registry adjudicator to amend the title plan in a boundary dispute, involving complex issues of land registration (led by Jonathan Seitler QC and John Martin QC).

-- He was led by Jonathan Seitler QC in Herrmann v Withers EWHC 1492 (Ch), a successful claim brought against residential property conveyancers, which raised difficult issues of mitigation of loss.
+- Herrmann v Withers EWHC 1492 (Ch) (led by Jonathan Seitler QC), a successful claim brought against residential property conveyancers, which raised difficult issues of mitigation of loss.

 - Ben is the co-editor of the current edition of Butterworths Property Handbook.
 He is also the co-editor of the Wilberforce Chambers book Development Disputes: current issues for property litigators, and the editor of the sections on unfair terms in tenancy agreements and on Commonhold tenure in Hill and Redman.